digital-land-attic/brownfield-land-collection-old/README.md

     $ make init
     $ make

 Not all of the files can be downloaded automatically.
-These can be added to the collection using the [addone](bin/addone.py) script.
+These can be added to the collection using the [addone](bin/addone.py) script;

+    $ bin/addone.py ~/Downloads/download.csv https://example.com/inaccessible-site

 # Licence